Skip to main content

 Understanding the apparent wind is crucial for sail trimming and optimizing energy from the wind.
 Navigators must also consider apparent wind’s impact on the canoe’s speed and course.

-Example 4.3.19.
+Example 4.3.22.
 Apparent Wind.

-The waʻa Mānaiakalani is sailing off the shore of Lahaina at a speed of 5 knots.
+The waʻa Mānaiakalani is sailing off the shore of Lāhainā at a speed of 5 knots.
 According to the weather report, the true wind is moving at 15 knots.
-By turning your face into the wind so that you can feel the wind blowing evening past both sides of your face, you can determine the direction of the apparent wind, which you measure to \(50^{\circ}\) to the left of your course.
+By turning our face into the wind so that we can feel the wind blowing evening past both sides of our face, we can determine the direction of the apparent wind, which we measure to 50 to the left of our course.
 What is the magnitude of the apparent wind?

 Solution.